Rendcomb Junior School

 Music & Drama: Children benefit from specialist teachers at the Senior School for dance and music.
 There is a ballet troupe, dance group, choir, orchestra, rock group, Ukulele club, piano duet group, woodwind and Glockenspiels and a myriad of other weird and wonderful clubs, many of which enter the Cheltenham Festival Of Performing Arts (and leave with a clutch of silverware).
 Children head over to the Senior School for music lessons with peripatetic staff, and nearly 50% of juniors take advantage of this, and the most able musicians are invited to join the Senior music ensembles (another benefit being linked with an on-site Senior School).
 On the drama front, there is a specialist LAMDA teacher with exams on offer from Year 2 upwards, plus plenty of other opportunities for children to explore their inner divas.

 Boarding: Nope, not in the Junior School.
 Boarding starts in Year 7 and gets more and more popular as pupils move up the school.
 Many choose to flexi-board but there is weekly and full boarding on offer for pupils from further afield.
+This year will see building work on a new Year 7-9 day and boarding house, an extension to their current girls’ house, and the new layout will accommodate both boys and girls from September 2019.

 The Head: Gavin Roberts is the main man at the Junior School; friendly, normal (by which I mean, not madly posh) and giving the air of a man focused on the task.
 With the acreage at Rendcomb there is room for many more kids but Roberts has taken the decision to keep it small, friendly, family-oriented and inclusive.
 That’s clearly the USP of the school and it’s working.
 Pupils here have freedom to experience, explore and enquire about the world around them, are encouraged to find their own independence and tolerance in this safe, caring community and magnificent natural environment.